Skip to main content

 Let a Medical Professional Help You Make the Best Decision

 In the comparison of mini bypass vs gastric bypass, the two have a fair share of advantages, making it challenging to decide which one to choose.
-When you contact our gastric bypass surgery experts in NYC from Lenox Hill Hospital, they will guide you in selecting the best option.
+When you contact our surgeons for gastric bypass surgery experts in NYC from Lenox Hill Bariatric Surgery Program, they will guide you in selecting the best option.